Q1 - What is Koha?

 Koha is an open source Integrated Library System (ILS).

-Shiv Nadar University has implemented Koha as its e-Library system to automate all its library activities to provide effective and wide range of academic resources such as books, journals, online databases, DVDs and other useful materials to its students and faculties.
+Shiv Nadar University has implemented Koha as its e-Library system to automate all its library activities.
+It provides effective and wide range of academic resources such as books, journals, online databases, DVDs and other useful materials to its students and faculties.

 Without login into system you can search SNU catalog with basic as well as advanced search option to find your desired book.
 All journals, periodicals and e-Books (electronic resources) subscribed by the SNU Library are accessible on the intranet and internet through remote access (24x7) using this system.
 It offers links for a bunch of newspapers, multiple repositories and libraries to search catalog from.